How to interpret graphs and charts boils down to basic analytical skills and the nature of the visualization.

 Ask yourself if the units make sense with what you know about the chart so far.

-Color-coding is often used to add additional information to a graph without taking up extra space.
-Color itself represent meanings like green for positive and red for negative.
+Color coding is often used to add additional information to a graph without taking up extra space.
+Color itself represents meanings like green for positive and red for negative.

 Look for a trend or an insight that you find interesting and mentally form a sentence about it.